 About Me

-I have recently (July 2025) joined Amazon as a Member of Technical Staff with the AGI Autonomy group in San Francisco, working on agents.
-I am also a PhD Candidate in Computer Science at the University of Toronto and the Vector Institute, jointly supervised by Allan Jepson and Amir-massoud Farahmand.
-My research interests include large language models, reinforcement learning, and computational optimal transport.
+I have recently (July 2025) joined Amazon as a Member of Technical Staff with the AGI Autonomy group in San Francisco, working on LLM post-training and RL for agents.
+I obtained my PhD in Computer Science from the University of Toronto and spent 2.5 years at the Vector Institute during this time.
+My research focused on model-based reinforcement learning and fast algorithms for discrete optimal transport.
+I was advised by Professors Allan Jepson and Amir-massoud Farahmand.
+I am broadly interested in AI, robotics and numerical optimization both as a researcher and engineer.

-Prior to my PhD (May 2018 – Sep 2020), I was a Senior Research Engineer (Staff I MLE) at the Samsung Toronto AI Centre led by Sven Dickinson, who co-supervised the first half of my PhD.
-At Samsung, I worked on representation learning for computer vision and vision-language integration.
+Prior to my PhD, I was a Staff ML Research Engineer until September 2020 at the Samsung Toronto AI Centre led by Prof. Sven Dickinson, who co-supervised the first half of my PhD.
+At Samsung, I spent 2.5 years working on representation learning for computer vision and vision-language integration.
 Before that, I spent 1.5 years at startups in Canada as a software developer and machine learning engineer.

 In 2017, I completed my Master of Science in Applied Computing at the University of Toronto with a focus on natural language processing and machine learning.
 I received my Bachelor’s degree in electrical engineering with a minor in software engineering from McGill University.

-My research philosophy emphasizes truth and precision over marketability/hype.
-I aim to approach scientific inquiry by continuously questioning assumptions, striving to maintain a balance between theory and empiricism, and remaining rigorously skeptical about everything I read and write.
+My research philosophy emphasizes truth and precision over hype.
+I aim to approach scientific inquiry by continuously questioning assumptions, maintaining a balance between theory and empiricism, and remaining rigorously skeptical about everything I read and write.
 To quote Richard Feynman from his famous lectures on physics:

 “If it disagrees with experiment, it’s wrong.
 And that simple statement is the key to science.
 It doesn’t make any difference how beautiful your guess [theory] is, it doesn’t matter how smart you are who made the guess [derived the theory], or what his name is… If it disagrees with experiment, it’s wrong.
 That’s all there is to it.”